• Skip to main content

 Varies

-Well-Child Visits in the First 15 Months Members age 15 months old who had 6 or more well-child visits with a PCP during the first 15 months of life. ≥30 Eligible Linked Members
+Well-Child Visits in the First 15 Months** The percentage of members 15 months of age who had six or more well-child visits with a PCP during the first 15 months of life. ≥30 Eligible Linked Members

 Varies